-This is a comprehensive summary of the book Obviously Awesome: How to Nail Product Positioning so Customers Get It, Buy It, Love It by April Dunford.
+This is a comprehensive summary of the book Obviously Awesome: How to Nail Product Positioning so Customers Get It, Buy It, Love It by April Dunford (part of the business book summaries collection).
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access.

 Tight, to-the-point book on product positioning without unnecessary fluff or gimmicks.
 Obviously Awesome will make you dangerously good at framing your products and cutting through the noise.
 The author, April Dunford, is an expert in making complicated services easy for customers to get.
 In this read, she shares her field-tested approach that will show you how your products can finally be perceived by your customers as (obviously) awesome.